Calvert County Health Department

 Abuser Intervention Program (AIP)

-The Abuser Intervention Program (AIP) is a twenty six week program for men involved in domestic violence.
+The Alternatives Program is a twenty six week program for men involved in domestic violence.
 It is a curriculum presented in two stages:

 Stage I is a highly structured educational group lasting at least eight weeks.
 The topics covered are: